Clopidogrel

 Print this page

-• Missed dose: If you miss a dose, take it as soon as you remember that day.
-If it is less than 12 hours until your next dose, wait until the next day and take your normal dose.
-Do not take double the dose.
+• Missed dose: If you miss a dose, take it as soon as you remember.
+If it’s less than 12 hours until your next dose, wait until the next day and take your dose at the usual time.
+Don’t take double the dose.

 Here are some things to know when you're taking clopidogrel.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• Taking these together with clopidogrel may increase your risk of bleeding and should be avoided.
+• Clopidogrel interacts with some medicines, especially anti-inflammatories such as diclofenac (eg, Voltaren®) and ibuprofen (eg, Nurofen®).
+These can also be found in some cold and flu medicines (eg, Nurofen Cold and Flu®).
+Taking these together with clopidogrel may increase your risk of bleeding and should be avoided.

-• Avoid grapefruit, grapefruit juice or foods containing grapefruit while taking clopidogrel.
+• Grapefruit, grapefruit juice or sour/Seville oranges: Avoid grapefruit, grapefruit juice or foods containing grapefruit while taking clopidogrel.
+It can increase your chance of side effects.
+Read more about grapefruit and medicines(external link).

-• It's important to let health professionals know that you're taking clopidogrel, such as your dentist, pharmacist or nurse.
-You may need to stop using this medicine for several days before having surgery.
+• Surgical procedures including dental work: It's important to let healthcare providers know that you're taking clopidogrel.
+You may need to stop taking clopidogrel for several days before having surgery.

 Increased risk of bleeding